digixc/CompSci/activities/hackathon.md

 + Parent consent should be obtained by each school
 + Each school can bring up to two teams of maximum 5 members each.
 + A subject specialist mentor for each team
-+ A team lead who can manage tasks so that each team member can contribute
++ A team lead (either a student or a teacher) who can manage tasks so that each team member can contribute
++ If this is your first time participating a Hackathon, here is a brief plan you can follow:
+	+ Get students interested in the event by explaining what it is about (having fun!)
+	+ Orgnise your teams and each team will have one student or teacher as a leader.
+If the team lead is a teacher, he/she will also be a mentor
+	+ The teams will come together and start brain storm project ideas based on the given theme.
+The plan is for each team to develop a concrete project idea and basic skills to develop the solution
+	+ On the event day, work and collaborate to build a working solution
 + Please register your school [here](https://forms.office.com/r/vFpN0B7Hmm)